I’ve been asking myself the same question for some time now.

 So who am I?
 Well, I’m not a critic, that’s for sure.
 I have tried desperately to write clever and interesting reviews, but that just isn’t me.
 I love discussing fiction, but I won’t be getting hired by the Guardian any time soon.

-I still want Dystopic to focus on dystopian fiction, but I want to allow myself to be a little more relaxed about how I write about the genre.
+I still want Dystopic to focus on dystopian fiction, but I want to allow myself to be more relaxed about how I write about the genre.
 I’m not an expert, so why have I written for so long as if I am one?
 I’m an enthusiast.
 A collector.
 A hobbyist.
 And I’d rather be seen as that, because that means I can still enjoy what I read.
 After all, chefs don’t often enjoy cooking at home, do they?

 Oh, and if I’ve ever reviewed something of yours in a less than polite fashion – I sincerely apologise.
-No one who puts themselves out there and creates something earnestly deserves to be ridiculed, even if what they produce isn’t deemed ‘good’.
-A bad review can be expected, but a bad reviewer is unacceptable.
+No one who puts themselves out there and creates something earnestly deserves to be ridiculed, even if what they produce isn’t deemed ‘good’ by certain individuals.
+A bad review is one thing, but a bad reviewer is unacceptable.